9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 ### TCP Syslog Client

-Now, let\'s write a client for our TCP syslog protocol.
+Now, let's write a client for our TCP syslog protocol.
 This client will be similar to the UDP client, but there are a couple of changes.
 First, since TCP is a streaming protocol, we can send data using a `handle` rather than using the lower-level socket operations.
 Secondly, we no